 and it's my mission to teach you to embrace Adversity and turn your BIGGEST weakness into your greatest STRENGTH!

 Of course i didn't wake up and decide that this was my life's work.
 I had to have my own rock-bottom first.

-Raised in a cult known as The Children of God, I was raised to put others first, live by a group mentality, have no access to formal education and ultimately be told that myself and others my age, were being groomed to save the world.
+Raised in a religious cult, I was raised to put others first, live by a group mentality, have no access to formal education and ultimately be told that myself and others my age, were being groomed to save the world.
 No pressure right?